syncfusion/ej2-vue-docs/src/pdfviewer/pdfviewer/getting-started.md

 ## Registering PDF Viewer component

-You can register the PDF Viewer component in your application by using the `Vue.use()`.
+You can register the Vue PDF Viewer component in your application by using the `Vue.use()`.

 Refer to the following code example.